 - Extreme Doormat: When his Nice Guy persona is exaggerated enough, he will take a lot of crap from friends and foes alike with naive optimism.
 He sometimes bites back though.

 - Flanderization: All because of The Hays Code, really, he became Lighter and Softer and as a result less popular.

 - Foil: Ironically, Mickey is one to himself.
 Compare the Nice Guy, Extreme Doormat that most people are familiar with today who rarely loses his temper (but does get upset) or has bad things happen directly to him and more straight storytelling cartoons to the still nice guy, but mischievous and shorter tempered at times borderline Butt-Monkey from the 1930s and new shorts and the more slapstick, wackiness found in them.

 - Donald Duck is the main one to him.
 He's short-tempered, full of vices, and often desires the popularity of his best friend.

 - Forgot to Pay the Bill: The plot of "Moving Day" is set in motion by the fact that Mickey and Donald Duck haven't paid the rent in six months.

 - Furry Confusion: Mickey is, well... pretty big for a mouse.
 And there's been at least a couple shorts where Mickey encounters an actual tiny mouse.

-- Furry Denial: One strange rule that Disney sometimes enforces to this day is that Mickey is to never be shown with cheese.
+- One strange rule that Disney enforces to this day is that Mickey is to never be shown with cheese, and other characters are not allowed to refer to him to as an actual mouse in-universe.
 "Cheese makes Mickey seem like a mouse.
 He's not really a mouse, you know, he's really more of a human."
-However, in House of Mouse, he was shown several times both purchasing and eating cheese, so it appears familiarity lead this to eventually be subverted.
+They're not totally consistent with this, and may reference his rodent nature for a quick one off gag, but it's few and far between.

 - Groin Attack: Poor Mickey gets hit in the crotch 15 times by a fencepost in the 1930 short "The Chain Gang".